conjecto/nemrod-demo/README.md

     php app/console server:run

-The command will tell te project's url.
+The command will tell you te project's url.
+This is where the demo will be available at the end of the setup

 ### Setting up a bigdata server and put data into it